-Is IP fragmentation bad?
+Is IP fragmentation bad in Canada?

 Well, we can’t say.
 But if the data rate of stream A is way higher than stream B, for example, the 64 fragments arriving from stream A might arrive in between stream B’s fragments, causing the B fragment to drop.
 So, even though IP fragmentation can minimise user headers by reducing overhead, it may cause way more trouble than it’s worth.

-How is fragmentation avoided?
+How is fragmentation avoided in Canada?